How to Make a Will in Virginia

 8. Store your will safely.

 In Virginia, if you die without a will, your property will be distributed according to state "intestacy" laws.
 Virginia's intestacy law gives your property to your closest relatives, beginning with your spouse and children.
 If you have neither a spouse nor children, your grandchildren or your parents will get your property.
-This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, great aunts and uncles, nieces and nephews, great grandparents, brothers and sisters of grandparents and their descendants, cousins of any degree, and the children, parents, or siblings of a spouse who dies before you do.
+This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, and more distant relatives.
 If the court exhausts this list to find that you have no living relatives by blood or marriage, the state will take your property.

-Do I Need a Lawyer to Make a Will in Virginia?
+Can I Make My Own Will in Virginia?

 To make a will in Virginia, you must be:

-You must make your will on hard copy.
-That is, it must be on actual paper.
-It cannot be on an audio, video, or any other digital file.
+You must make your will on physical paper.
+It can't be on an audio, video, or any other digital file.
 (Although, see "Can I Make a Digital or Electronic Will?," below.)
 Type and print your will using a computer, or you can use a typewriter.
-Virginia does permit handwritten wills (Virginia Code § 64.2-403), but they are usually not a good idea.
+Virginia does permit handwritten wills, but they are usually not a good idea.
+(Va.
+Code § 64.2-403 (2025).)

 To finalize your will in Virginia:

-While Virginia law allows you to have "interested" persons who stand to inherit from your will serve as your witnesses (Virginia Code § 64.2-405), it's usually best to have only disinterested witnesses to avoid any allegations of misconduct.
+While Virginia law allows you to have "interested" people (people who stand to inherit from you) serve as your witnesses, it's usually best to use only disinterested witnesses to avoid any allegations of misconduct.
+(Va.
+Code § 64.2-405)

-Holographic wills do not have to be witnessed, but at least two people need to be able to say that the will and your signature are wholly in your own handwriting.
-Virginia Code § 64.2-403.
+Holographic (handwritten) wills don't have to be witnessed.
+A handwritten will must be entirely in your handwriting, and at least two people need to be able to say that the will and your signature are wholly in your own handwriting.
+(Va.
+Code § 64.2-403 (2025).)

 Do I Need to Have My Will Notarized?

-No, in Virginia, you do not need to notarize your will to make it legal.
+No, in Virginia, you don't need to notarize your will to make it legal.

 To make your will self-proving, you and your witnesses will go to the notary and sign an affidavit that proves who you are and that each of you knew you were signing the will.
-Virginia Code § 64.2-452.
+(Va.
+Code § 64.2-452 (2025).)

 In Virginia, you may revoke or change your will at any time.
 You can revoke your will by: